-The Society of St. Andrew operates a volunteer-driven Gleaning Network in Mississippi that includes volunteers who save fresh produce every year and use it to feed hungry people all across the state.
+The Society of St. Andrew operates a volunteer-driven Gleaning Network that includes volunteers who save fresh produce every year and use it to feed hungry people all across the two states.

 Most gleaning events take place on weekends where gleaners arrive in the fields around 8am. and are on their way home by noon.
 Society of St. Andrew makes all arrangements with farmers, produce containers and food distribution.
 All that volunteer gleaners need to do is show up.
 Volunteer groups are encouraged to take food back to agencies or programs that they support in their local area.